 While you can nurse your baby anywhere at Pacific Science Center, the most comfortable spot may be their private nursing area.
 It’s located in the Just for Tots section, which is nice if you have toddlers and preschoolers.

-Pacific Science Center IMAX
+Pacific Science Center IMAX Theater

 Want to watch a movie and feel good about yourself?
 Pacific Science Center has two state-of-the-art IMAX theatres.
 Proceeds from ticket sales support science education across Washington State.
 And if you are bringing small children, you can get booster seats for the theater.

-For Spring 2018, they are showing the family-friendly documentary Pandas, Amazon Adventures 3D, Conquest of the Skies 3D, and Flight of the Butterflies 3D.
-We watched Pandas in 3D and it was incredible!
+A few years ago, we watched Pandas in 3D and it was incredible!
 It was my kids’ first experience with 3D movies, so they kept reaching out trying to touch the pandas.
 The story was really compelling, and at 45 minutes in length, it was perfect for our family.
 Plus, the film is narrated by Kristen Bell!

 Pacific Science Center Planetarium

 Planetarium tickets are included in your general admission ticket and you should take advantage.
 Seating is limited, so I recommend getting there early.
-They have 15 minute shows for preschoolers and 30-40 minute shows for guests ages 5 and up.
+They have 15-minute shows for preschoolers and 30-40 minute shows for guests ages 5 and up.

-Twice a day, the planetarium offers a preschool version of their show.
+Twice a day, the planetarium offers a preschool version of its show.
 They just dim the lights a bit, so little ones won’t be scared.
 Plus, they tell stories and it’s an interactive experience.

 I was really impressed with our guide Joe.
 He told us the story of How The Bear Lost His Tail, which is a tale from the Iroquois tribe.
 He also showed us How the Rabbit Got on the Moon using stuffed animals.

 Pacific Science Center Laser Shows

 Another cool experience is attending a laser show at Pacific Science Center.
-The Laser Dome was recently upgraded and how has the most full color lasers permanently installed in any Laser Dome in America.
+The Laser Dome was recently upgraded and now has the most full-color lasers permanently installed in any Laser Dome in America.